This Article Is About FHA Mortgage After Bankruptcy Mortgage Guidelines

 - Child Support

 - Debts Incurred Through Fraud

-Here are the FHA Requirements in qualifying for a FHA Mortgage After Chapter 7 Bankruptcy Discharged Date:
+Here are the FHA Requirements in qualifying for an FHA Mortgage After Chapter 7 Bankruptcy Discharged Date:

-- Borrower needs to wait 2 years from the discharged date of the Chapter 7 Bankruptcy.
+- The borrower needs to wait 2 years from the discharged date of the Chapter 7 Bankruptcy

-- Secured credit cards are the easiest and quickest way of re-establishing your credit after bankruptcy and foreclosure.
+- Secured credit cards are the easiest and quickest way of re-establishing credit after bankruptcy and foreclosure

-- Minimum of 580 FICO Credit Scores to qualify for a FHA Mortgage.
+- Minimum of 580 Credit Scores to qualify for an FHA Mortgage

 Qualifying For FHA Mortgage During And After Chapter 13 Bankruptcy